 Understanding Southern California Wave Direction

-Hurricanes need warm water (about 80 degrees) to fuel the storm (and thrive)—this is why El Nino years are good for swell, these years have warmer water and thus spin off more hurricanes with longer vector (closer proximity to California).
+Hurricanes need warm water (about 80 degrees) to fuel the storm and thrive—this is why El Nino years are good for swell.

 Read the complete article on surfline. explaining the surf mechanics of Malibu and other great information about wave mechanics and historical photos.